jyggen/Minify/README.md

 		* Missing files.
 		* Added files.
 * Refactor Code
-	* Lots of methods do more stuff than they should.
-	* evaluate's cyclomatic complexity is way above normal.
 * Toggle file combination.
 	* combineFiles switch to toggle if all code should be combined into a single file or if they should be separated.